-The videos below show how to convert a transactions file to QBO format, using Bank2QBO converter.
+The videos below show how to convert a transaction file to QBO format, using the Bank2QBO converter.

 IIF format is the format to use for all QuickBooks versions.
 It allows to supply more details about transactions like expense/income account or class.
 Unlike the QBO format, that requires "matching" under the Bank Feeds after QBO import, the IIF format requires vendor names, account names to be exact to what you have in Quickbooks otherwise Quickbooks will create new vendor and account records during IIF import.

 QBO import requires Internet connection with QuickBooks allowed to access the Internet, IIF import is completely offline

 QBO import allows to apply renaming rules to assign payee or vendor even if it is different on supplied QBO file from the record in QuickBooks, and assign the expense account during import.
 IIF must have expense accounts supplied as you have them in QuickBooks.
 Bank2IIF allows to do that through the category column or provide default expense account.